JONSASSE/432-2018/projects/project2/APPROVED.md

-Maher Kazimi    | Comparing graft failure for ice vs. pump during kidney transplant Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates
+Maher Kazimi    | Comparing graft failure for ice vs. pump during kidney transplant Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Kedar Mahajan   | How does brain atrophy predict disability in progressive multiple sclerosis?
+Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates